bennyhartnett/bennyhartnett.com/README.md

 - `.vscode/launch.json` &ndash; VS Code configuration for launching `index.html`.
 - `README.md` &ndash; Project documentation.

-## Running the Site
+## Quick Start

-Open `index.html` in your browser or launch a local server from the repository root:
+Clone or download the repository and start a simple HTTP server from the project root:

 ```bash
 python3 -m http.server
 ```

-Navigate to `http://localhost:8000` to view the pages.
-Because scripts are pulled from CDNs, no installation is required.
+Open `http://localhost:8000` in your browser.
+Because all scripts load from CDNs, no installation is required.

 ## Customization